Sustainability

 Efficient City Buildings

 Burnsville prioritizes innovative updates to City buildings to advance our healthy and sustainable building efforts through the BWell Healthy Buildings program.
 Fire Station No. 1 is a great example with a rainwater capture system for irrigation incorporated into the design.
-Burnsville tracks energy use for city buildings in B3 Benchmarking to measure progress toward our energy reduction goals.
+Burnsville tracks energy use for City buildings in B3 Benchmarking to measure progress toward our energy reduction goals.

 Renewable Energy